Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/set-up-sso-google-workspace.md

 ---
 title: "Set up SSO with Google Workspace"
-description: "Learn how dbt Cloud administrators can use Single-Sign On (SSO) via Google GSuite to control access in a dbt Cloud account."
+description: "Learn how dbt administrators can use Single-Sign On (SSO) via Google GSuite to control access in a dbt account."
 id: "set-up-sso-google-workspace"
 ---